about membership activities meetings resources feedback home

 International Congress of Toxicology (ICT)

-ICT Meetings: IUTOX organizes the largest and most prestigious International Congress on Toxicology (ICT) every three years, offering the opportunity to learn the latest developments in toxicological science and regulation through general scientific sessions and continuing education classes.
+IUTOX organizes the largest and most prestigious International Congress on Toxicology (ICT) every three years, offering the opportunity to learn the latest developments in toxicological science and regulation through general scientific sessions and continuing education classes.
 On a personal level, it provides the opportunity for you to present your own work to this, the largest and most diverse audience of toxicologists, allowing you to network with others in the same field.
-And, of course, it provides an opportunity for social activities at the conference in different parts of the world (Seattle 1995, Paris in 1998, Brisbane 2001, Tampere 2004, and Montreal 2007).
+And, of course, it provides an opportunity for social activities at the conference in different parts of the world (Seattle, Washington in 1995; Paris, France 1998; Brisbane, Australia 2001; Tampere, Finland 2004; Montréal, Canada 2007; Barcelona, Spain 2010; Seoul, South Korea 2013; Merida, Mexico 2016; Honolulu, Hawaii 2019; and Maastricht, the Netherlands 2022).

 How to Bid for an International Congress of Toxicology